T3DocumentationStarter/Public-Info-055/Documentation/Administration/UpgradeBootstrap4.rst

 Review constants
 ================

-The following table lists all the bootstrap constants used by the distribution that might need to be reviewed:
+The following table lists all the bootstrap constants used by the distribution that might need to be reviewed.
+Constants in italic changed name.

 Namespace
 ---------